 If you have a tooth that is cracked, chipped, severely decayed, or heavily filled, it’s likely that a dental crown will be a good course of action to protect and restore it.
-Customized to match the size, shape, and color of your natural teeth, the crown will fit over your tooth to secure and seal out any harmful bacteria as well as prevent any additional damage from occurring.
+Customised to match the size, shape, and colour of your natural teeth, the crown will fit over your tooth to secure and seal out any harmful bacteria as well as prevent any additional damage from occurring.

 Other ways you can tell if a dental crown is going to be necessary to fix your individual problem include: